Click to Skip Ahead

 How Much Does a Westie Cost Per Month?

-In addition to the initial outlay, caring for any pet involves ongoing monthly expenses.
-You’ll need to buy food, maintain their health, and maintain a safe and clean environment.
+You’ll have ongoing monthly expenses when caring for any pet in addition to the initial outlay.
+You’ll need to buy food, take care of their health, and maintain a safe and clean environment.

 Health Care

-The total cost of a Westie’s medical treatment can differ based on several variables, including the dog’s age, current health, lifestyle, etc. Vaccinations, annual vet visits, and preventive care are typically part of Westie’s healthcare program.
-The cost of healthcare might vary from $10 to $100 per month.
+The total cost of a Westie’s medical treatment can differ based on several variables.
+This includes the dog’s age, current health, lifestyle, etc. Vaccinations, annual vet visits, and preventive care are typically part of Westie’s healthcare program.
+The cost of typical healthcare might vary from $10 to $100 per month.

 Food

 Westies need a nutritious, well-balanced diet to stay healthy.
-The cost depends on the brand and quantity, but Westies are typically inexpensive to feed due to their size.
-The monthly cost can also vary depending on special dietary requirements or preferences, such as a desire for organic or fresh foods.
+The cost will vary according to the type and quantity appropriate to the age, size, and degree of activity.
+The cost each month may also vary depending on any special dietary requirements or preferences, such as a desire for organic or raw foods.

 Grooming

-Professional grooming services can be expensive, so some owners groom their canines themselves to save money.
-The monthly cost of professional grooming depends on the services offered and the number of grooming sessions.
+Professional grooming services can be more expensive, so some owners decide to groom their canines themselves to save money.
+The monthly cost will vary depending on the services offered and the number of grooming sessions.

 Medications and Vet Visits